stat6250-s17/course-questions-wiki/week-04/README.md

 - *Question* (yren10−stat6250): Does Frequency distributions can work good with all these four types of values?
 - *Answer* (yren10−stat6250): No. Both continuous values and many unique values can result in lengthy and meaningless tables.
 Frequency distributions work best with categorical values.
 - Question (meisenbach-stat6250): What happens if you run PROC FREQ on non-categorical values?
+- *Question* (lwang30-stat6250) : How do we limit the frequency distribution output to categorical values only ?

 [Course Textbook Chapter 8, Problem 10]